 The diversity dividend?

-Wellcome commissioned a group from the University of Sheffield to undertake a critical review of the evidence for the benefits of a more diverse and inclusive biomedical and health research community.
+A review by a team from the University of Sheffield looking at the evidence for the benefits of a more diverse and inclusive biomedical and health research community.

 Understanding mental health in the research environment

-Wellcome and The Royal Society commissioned RAND to carry out a literature review, exploring the mental health needs of researchers and the interventions that can be used to support them.
+Commissioned by Wellcome and the Royal Society, RAND's literature review explores the mental health needs of researchers and the interventions that can be used to support them.